Galvani potential

 In electrochemistry, the Galvani potential (also called Galvani potential difference, or inner potential difference, Δφ, delta phi) is the electric potential difference between two points in the bulk of two phases.
-These phases can be two different solids (e.g., two metals joined together), or a solid and a liquid (e.g., a metal electrode submerged in an electrolyte).
+These phases can be two different solids (e.g., two metals joined), or a solid and a liquid (e.g., a metal electrode submerged in an electrolyte).

 The Galvani potential is named after Luigi Galvani.

 Galvani potential between two metals

 First, consider the Galvani potential between two metals.
 When two metals are electrically isolated from each other, an arbitrary voltage difference may exist between them.
 However, when two different metals are brought into electronic contact, electrons will flow from the metal with a lower voltage to the metal with the higher voltage until the Fermi level of the electrons in the bulk of both phases are equal.
 The actual numbers of electrons that passes between the two phases is small (it depends on the capacitance between the objects), and the occupancies of the electron bands are practically unaffected.
 Rather, this small increase or decrease in charge results in a shift in all the energy levels in the metals.
 An electrical double layer is formed at the interface between the two phases.

 The equality of the electrochemical potential between the two different phases in contact can be written as: